 disclaimer

 Can Infractions be Expunged from a Virginia Criminal Court Record?

-Simple traffic violations that are not misdemeanors are not criminal offenses and do not need to be expunged.
-They may only accumulate as demerit points on the individual’s driving record.
+There is no need to expunge infractions since they are not of much consequence in any individual’s life.
+Infractions may only accumulate as demerit points on the individual’s driving record.
 To reduce these accrued points, the individual may take a certified driving course to show the authorities a sincere effort to improve driving etiquette.

+disclaimer